IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 - Users can perform a subtraction between the arrivals (e.g. Arrival 2 time - Arrival 1 time) to calculate the actual time gap of the arrivals in minutes.
 Users then can plot these information to see how time between arrivals fluctuate.

 **Future Works**
-- Match stop id with the acutal stop name by using the provided stops.txt file
+- Match stop id with the acutal stop name by utilizing the provided stops.txt file
--
+- This API provides the real-time MTA train arrival schedule.
+We can gather and compare the real-time schedule with the pre-set schedule to anaylze the early-arrivals or delays in MTA system.